canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

 Replace `conf.py`
 ~~~~~~~~~~~~~~~~~
 Rename the existing `conf.py` file and copy the version in the starter pack into
-your docs repo.
+your repository.
 Use a graphical diff tool such as `Kompare <https://apps.kde.org/kompare/>`_
 or `meld <https://meldmerge.org/>`_ to compare the two versions of `conf.py` and
 make the following changes: